Join the Program!

 (link)

-• We seek highly motivated postdoctoral fellows to lead independent research projects investigating the cellular, synaptic, and molecular mechanisms of learning and memory.
-Successful candidates will have access to state-of-the-art technologies and collaborative opportunities within the O'Donnell Brain Institute and UT Southwestern's vibrant neuroscience community.
+• The Program in Memory Longevity at UT Southwestern Medical Center seeks highly motivated postdoctoral fellows to lead independent research projects investigating the cellular, synaptic, and molecular mechanisms of learning and memory.

 • The Losonczy Lab at the UT Southwestern Medical Center is recruiting undergraduate students to assist with our research program on the functional and transcriptomic organization of hippocampal memory circuits.
 Students can expect to assist in animal behavior training with the potential to gain experience in optical physiology (fiber photometry, two-photon calcium imaging), circuit manipulations (optogenetics, chemogenetics, pharmacology), and other cutting-edge tools for systems neuroscience.